joaquimrocha/radosfs/doc/use.md

 different threads without sharing the same user and group ids.

-\note Although the user and group id values are used for checking the permissions, RadosFs as no authentication in place for checking if the client who sets those values, is allowed to do so.
+\note Although the user and group id values are used for checking the permissions, *libradosfs* as no authentication in place for checking if the client who sets those values, is allowed to do so.
 This means that

 By default, the user and group id is set to the *root*.